-but does not include a circuit layout within the meaning of the Circuit Layouts Act 1989;
+but does not include a circuit layout within the meaning of the Circuit Layouts Act 1989.

-- "Australia" includes the external Territories: - "Australian protected person" means a person who, by virtue of regulations in force under the Nationality and Citizenship Act 1948-1967, is, for the purposes of that Act, under the protection of the Australian Government; - "author", in relation to a photograph, means the person who took the photograph; - "authorized officer", in relation to a library or archives, means the officer in charge of that library or archives or a person authorized by that officer to act on his behalf; - "broadcast" means transmit by wireless telegraphy to the public; - "building" includes a structure of any kind; - "calendar year" means a period of 12 months commencing on 1 January; - "cinematograph film" means the aggregate of the visual images embodied in an article or thing so as to be capable by the use of that article or thing: - (a) of being shown as a moving picture; or - (b) of being embodied in another article or thing by the use of which it can be so shown; and includes the aggregate of the sounds embodied in a sound-track associated with such visual images; - "computer program" means an expression, in any language, code or notation, of a set of instructions (whether with or without related information) intended, either directly or after either or both of the following: - (a) conversion to another language, code or notation; - (b) reproduction in a different material form;
+Australia includes the external Territories.

+Australian protected person means a person who, by virtue of regulations in force under the Nationality and Citizenship Act 1948-1967, is, for the purposes of that Act, under the protection of the Australian Government.

+author, in relation to a photograph, means the person who took the photograph.

+authorized officer, in relation to a library or archives, means the officer in charge of that library or archives or a person authorized by that officer to act on his or her behalf.

+broadcast means transmit by wireless telegraphy to the public.

+building includes a structure of any kind.

+calendar year means a period of 12 months commencing on 1 January.

+chemical product has the same meaning as in the Schedule to the Agricultural and Veterinary Chemicals Code Act 1994.

+cinematograph film means the aggregate of the visual images embodied in an article or thing so as to be capable by the use of that article or thing:

+- (a) of being shown as a moving picture; or - (b) of being embodied in another article or thing by the use of which it can be so shown;

+and includes the aggregate of the sounds embodied in a sound-track associated with such visual images.

+computer program means an expression, in any language, code or notation, of a set of instructions (whether with or without related information) intended, either directly or after either or both of the following:

+- (a) conversion to another language, code or notation; - (b) reproduction in a different material form;

-to cause a device having digital information processing capabilities to perform a particular function;
+to cause a device having digital information processing capabilities to perform a particular function.

-- "construction" includes erection, and "reconstruction" has a corresponding meaning; - "copy", in relation to a cinematograph film, means any article or thing in which the visual images or sounds comprising the film are embodied;
+construction includes erection, and reconstruction has a corresponding meaning.

+copy, in relation to a cinematograph film, means any article or thing in which the visual images or sounds comprising the film are embodied.

-"dramatic work" includes:
+dramatic work includes: